Akkatecture/Documentation/content/docs/further_self_study/tips.md

 ## Actor Behaviours

-It is far easier to test and manage actors that do not use Become() akka.net constructs.
+To test and manage actors that do not use akka.net's Become() methods can become cumbersome.
 Akkatecture comes with a [specification pattern implementation](/docs/specifications) that will give you the option to do some rich, expressive, domain validation within the actors.
-Specifications are also easily testable.
+Specifications are also highly testable.
 Feel free to use this at your pleasure.

 ## Validate Inputs